Sustainable event decorating is something we can’t ignore any more.

 - Faux flowers from newspapers and old journals

 For this repurposing project, we relied on the proven skills of Joyce from Boundless Creations to create these awesome floral props.
 Quite amazing really, how they turned out.

-Check out the photos below of the final product.
+Check out photos of the final product below.

-Over the coming weeks, we’ll be sharing with you more discoveries on repurposing of materials for sustainable event design and décor.
-Share yours and we’ll feature them too.
+Over the coming weeks, we’ll be sharing with you more discoveries on repurposing of materials for decor and events.

 - Future events MUST be safe havens for in-person interactions to occur.